Official-MoonDao/documentation/MoonDAO/docs/Archive/reference/Nested Docs/How To Propose Edits To MoonDAO’s Documentation.md

 ## Step One: Setup

 **A.** [Follow this link](https://github.com/Official-MoonDao/moondaowww/fork) and click “FORK”.
-This makes a copy of all the information contained in the docs associated with your account and forwards you to your copied repository.
+This makes a copy of all the information contained in the docs which is controlled by your account.
+This is called a repository or 'repo'.

-**B.** Click the green button labeled “Code” and select “Download ZIP”.
+**B.** In your copied repo, click the green button labeled “Code” and select “Download ZIP”.
 Once the file is downloaded, you can extract the files to a local folder of your choice.

 ## Step Two: Editing